springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ## Simple and Complex Contagions

-There are other spreading processes in networks which have received attention.
+There are other contagious processes in networks which have received attention.
-Many of these fall into one of two types, simple contagions and complex contagions.
+Many of these fall into one of two types, "simple contagions" and "complex contagions".

 In a "simple contagion" an individual ``u`` may be induced to change status by an interaction with its partner ``v``.
 This status change occurs with the same